Clementine Vanilla Quick Bread

 - Fold the clementine segments into the batter and pour into the prepared pan.
 Gently smooth the top using a spatula.

-- Bake for 50 minutes, or until a tester comes out clean.
+- Bake the quick bread.
+Bake for 50 minutes, or until a tester comes out clean.
 Halfway through baking, tent aluminum foil over the top of the pan to prevent the bread from darkening.

-- Bring remaining clementine juice (~1/2 cup) and 1/4 cup sugar to a boil in a small saucepan over medium heat.
+- Make the glaze.
+Bring remaining clementine juice (~1/2 cup) and 1/4 cup (49.5 grams) sugar to a boil in a small saucepan over medium heat.
 Reduce heat and simmer for 3 minutes.

 - Remove the bread from the oven, poke the top all over with a knife, and brush with half of the clementine syrup.
 Transfer the pan to a wire rack and allow to cool for 15 minutes.
 Invert the pan to remove the bread and cool completely.
 Once cool, brush the remaining clementine syrup on the sides and top of the bread.